 Where to eat in Moni

 Moni has a few restaurants, most of which serve standard traveller’s fare.
-By far the best is Mopi’s Place, a coffee shop and restaurant perched on some high steps above the main road.
-Mopi’s offers fantastic coffee and delicious breakfast, lunch and dinner – the turmeric chicken is particularly recommended – and with a book exchange, rock ‘n’ roll soundtrack and reclaimed wooden furniture, it’s easily the trendiest spot in Moni.
+The best restaurant is Mopi’s Place, a coffee shop and restaurant.
+Moni’s has fantastic coffee and delicious breakfast, lunch and dinner (the turmeric chicken is particularly recommended).
+The furniture is made from reclaimed wood and there’s a rock n’ roll soundtrack most days.
+It’s easily the trendiest spot in Moni.

-Other dining options include a decent restaurant at Bintang Lodge, and Rainbow Café, which sits at the top of the hill.
-Be sure to try a Moni cake while you’re here, a local speciality which consists of potato and vegetables pressed into a patty.
+Other dining options include a decent restaurant at Bintang Lodge, and Rainbow Café.
+Be sure to try a Moni cake.
+It’s a local speciality which consists of potato and vegetables pressed into a patty.

-Kelimutu is a must on the itinerary of anyone travelling through Flores, an extraordinary beautiful place even by the high standards of Indonesia’s national parks and natural landscapes.
-The bus journeys across Flores are long but worth it in themselves for the stunning mountain scenery, but if you don’t feel up to it then you can simply fly to Ende, a two-hour drive away.
-The village of Moni is a peaceful place with good tourist amenities, and the perfect base for excursions to the summit of Kelimutu.
+Kelimutu is a must for anyone travelling through Flores.
+It’s an extraordinary beautiful place even by the high standards of Indonesia’s national parks and natural landscapes.
+The overland journeys across Flores are long but worth it in themselves.
+If you don’t feel up to it then you can simply fly to Ende and then drive to Moni.

 Have you ever been to Kelimutu?
 What did you think of the crater lakes?
 Share your thoughts with other travellers in the comments below.